For Adopting Parents

 Sacramento, CA 95799-7017

-As soon as you receive the NOTICE OF COMPUTATION from the Employment Development Department of the State of California in the U.S. mail, you must provide a copy to Christine Hannick in Human Resources.
+As soon as you receive the NOTICE OF COMPUTATION from the Employment Development Department of the State of California in the U.S. mail, you must provide a copy to an HR Benefits representative.
 This notice will be used to coordinate how much sick or vacation time can be paid to you by the University.
 This process is called the coordination of benefits (coordination between the State and the employer benefits).
-Please be aware that coordination of benefits may result in significant reductions in future payroll checks.
+Please be aware that the coordination of benefits may result in significant reductions in future payroll checks.
 Employees should be conservative in regard to spending SDI checks until the actual payroll adjustments have been made by the University.
 You will be notified by Human Resources when the adjustments are made.

-Once your PFL benefits end, the remaining 6 weeks of FMLA/CFRA continue.
+Once your PFL benefits end, the remaining four weeks of FMLA/CFRA continue.
 During this time, you may use your accrued sick, vacation time or be unpaid.

-Please be aware that if you do not return to work after your PFL/FMLA/CFRA leave, you would be required to repay the University the full cost of benefits extended to you during the PFL and FMLA part of the leave1.
+Please be aware that if you do not return to work after your PFL/FMLA/CFRA leave, you will be required to repay the University the full cost of benefits extended to you during the PFL and FMLA part of the leave.
 You should only apply for this leave if you are planning to return to work at the end of the leave period.